TrickyFatCat/TrickyFatCat/README.md

 # 👋 Hello everyone

-My name is Artyom and I'm a system and technical game designer currently based in Moscow.
+My name is Artyom and I'm a system and technical game designer currently based in Helsinki.

 <div id="badges">
   <a href="https://www.linkedin.com/in/trickyfatcat/?locale=en_US">